-Please scroll through the page to find any information that may be useful to you and your family.
+Please scroll down the page to find any information that may be useful to you and your family.
 The most current posts are to be found at the top of this page.

-Here are some good ideas to support children with more complex needs prepare for returning to school in September.
+Here are some good ideas to support children with more complex needs prepare for returning to school.

 Many free resources can be found on the ELSA Support Website.
 In schools an ELSA is an Emotional Literacy Support Assistant.
 ELSAs support children with their social skills, emotions, bereavement, anger management and self-esteem by using social stories, therapeutic stories and counselling skills.

 This list of SEND resources has been developed with a focus on accessibility and inclusivity and is based on the recommendations of trusted organisations, charities, multi-academy trusts and special education headteachers.